jake987654321/config/README.md

 # Config
 Contains my config for apps I use (Vim and Tmux) and some helpful scripts.

+sudo apt update

-Install vim-gtk3 to enable clipboard support.
+# Install vim-gtk3 / xclip / powerline to enable clipboard support.
+sudo apt install vim-gtk3 xclip powerline

 # TODO
 - Write a script which will copy this config (.tmux.conf and .vimrc) into ~/